Investigating Robot Control Policy Learning for Autonomous X-ray-guided Spine Procedures: Results

 \subsection{Evaluation on Real X-rays}

-To assess sim-to-real performance, we tested our policy on two pairs of AP and lateral X-rays from the BUU-LSPINE dataset \cite{klinwichit2023buu}.
-After manual alignment and scaling of the images due to differences in magnification and vertebral positioning, rectangular crops were extracted around four lumbar vertebrae.
-For each vertebra, left and right pedicles were targeted with 5 rollouts each, totaling 80 simulated insertions.
-The cannula was initialized from random poses, simulated using DeepDRR, and overlayed on top of the real X-rays using simple multiplicative blending.
-An example for this can be seen in Fig.~\ref{example_real_trajectory}.
-Outcomes were graded manually based on pedicle traversal in both views.
+We evaluated the policy on two bi-planar (AP/LAT) X-ray pairs from the BUU-LSPINE dataset~\cite{klinwichit2023buu} to assess sim-to-real performance.
+After manual alignment and cropping around four lumbar vertebrae, left and right pedicles were targeted with five rollouts each, yielding 80 simulated insertions.
+Planning requires only one AP and one LAT acquisition, which are augmented with simulated cannula motion.
+The cannula is rendered using DeepDRR by initializing it from a random pose and overlaying it onto the real radiographs, an example can be seen in Fig.~\ref{example_real_trajectory}.

-Out of 80 runs, 14 did not start any insertion attempt and were discarded from evaluation.
-Of the remaining 66 attempts, 9 were considered fully successful, while 14 were graded acceptable but close to pedicle walls for a total acceptance rate of 34.8\%.
-An additional 22.7\% of cases initially executed a acceptable trajectory and then failed due to minor pose updates post-insertion leading to over-advancement of the cannula.
-The other main failure mode was breach of the pedicle.
-Noticeably the right pedicle was less visible in all X-Rays, most likely due to patient alignment, degrading performance on this side.
-Imperfect alignment caused by the manual preprocessing also potentially limits the observed performance, decreasing the viable pedicle corridor size as the intersection between both views.
-Despite these limitations, the ability to generalize to real clinical X-rays without any retraining highlights potential of our approach.
+Outcomes were then graded manually from bi-planar views due to the absence of CT ground truth.
+Fourteen rollouts failed to initiate insertion and were excluded.
+Manual grading of the remaining 66 attempts was performed in two rounds: an initial conservative assessment by two researchers with domain knowledge of vertebroplasty, followed by an independent review by a clinical specialist not involved in model development.
+A summary of grading outcomes is shown in Table~\ref{tab:real_xray_grading}, achieving a 40.9\% success rate during the specialist review.
+The higher acceptance rate assigned by the clinical specialist likely reflects a clinically informed tolerance to minor trajectory deviations, whereas the researchers applied a more conservative assessment due to limited clinical context.

+We observed three dominant failure modes on this dataset: (1) breach of the pedicle corridor, resulting from entry-point deviation; (2) failure to initiate insertion, associated with poor initial alignment; and (3) attempted post-insertion pose updates.
+Post-insertion updates were seen in 15.2\% of cases and often caused initially acceptable trajectories to fail, which resulted in unrealistic over-advancement as well as loss of containment.

+We also note that the right pedicle was less visible in these cases, likely due to patient pose and projection geometry, degrading performance.
+Imperfect alignment, introduced by manual preprocessing, further reduces the viable corridor by shrinking the pedicle corridor intersection of both views.
+These results suggest preliminary sim-to-real transfer in some cases, while highlighting clear limitations, like entry-point precision and the need to restrict post-insertion updates in any application.